willowsierra/APT/README.md

 Among the 'APT_run' options, you can set the Awesome Parallel Toolbox default settings in the file APT_params.m:

-- login:         This is the SSH login you use to connect on the cluster.
+- **login**:          This is the SSH login you use to connect on the cluster.

-- temp_drive:    The path to the drive where 'APT_run' will generate temporary files to save function arguments and return values.
+- **temp_drive**:     The path to the drive where 'APT_run' will generate temporary files to save function arguments and return values.
 See 'temp_dir' below.

-- temp_dir:      'APT_run' will generate temporary files to save function arguments and return values in this directory.
+- **temp_dir**:       'APT_run' will generate temporary files to save function arguments and return values in this directory.
 Each call to 'APT_run' generates a unique task ID and the directory
                       \<temp_drive\>/\<temp_dir\>/\<taskID\> (denoted below as <taskRoot>)
                       is created.
 Arguments are stored in <taskRoot>/args, return values in <taskRoot>/res and log reports in <taskRoot>/logs.
 If all the jobs terminate successfully, <taskRoot> is deleted.
 In case of errors (for example if you did not request enough memory), you can correct them and relaunch the task (see section "Interacting with jobs").
 Check \<temp_drive\>/\<temp_dir\>
                       from time to time to delete old task directories which were not removed because of crashed jobs.

-- exec_name:     The name for the binary produced by mcc.
+- **exec_name**:      The name for the binary produced by mcc.
 You can change it dynamically if you have different projects: by also changing your path appropriatly you can make compilation faster.

-- loc_dir:       This is a directory located on the local node (or computer if you run on your machine) in /local/<your_login>.
+- **loc_dir**:        This is a directory located on the local node (or computer if you run on your machine) in /local/<your_login>.
 This directory is designed to store temporary files for the running task.
 Each function call has its own directory so that the files do not mix up between tasks.
 This directory is deleted when the function returns or fail.

-- cluster_id:    If non-zero, this will force the use of the designated cluster:
+- **cluster_id**:     If non-zero, this will force the use of the designated cluster:
                       1 for Meleze, 2 for Sequoia.

-- host_name:     Specify nodes to use on the cluster.
+- **host_name**:      Specify nodes to use on the cluster.
 Be sure to also specify the cluster ID.
 See option 'HostName' for more details.

-- force_local:   If non-zero, this will force the use of local computer.
+- **force_local**:    If non-zero, this will force the use of local computer.

-- verbose:       Verbosity level: 0 (quiet), 1 or 2 (maximum verbosity).
+- **verbose**:        Verbosity level: 0 (quiet), 1 or 2 (maximum verbosity).

-- default_libs:  If your program always uses additional libraries, you can add them using this setting: one path per cell entry.
+- **default_libs**:   If your program always uses additional libraries, you can add them using this setting: one path per cell entry.
 Those libraries will be added to the ones you pass using the APT_run 'Library' option.

-- numcores:      Default number of cores used when running on your local machine.
+- **numcores**:       Default number of cores used when running on your local machine.
 If null it will use all your cores.

 <a name="versions"></a>